Kingdom of the Suebi: King Remismund

 In 464, Remismund, an ambassador who had travelled between Gallaecia and Gaul on several occasions, became King.
 Remismund was able to unite the factions of Suevi under his rule, and at the same time restore peace.
 He was also recognized, perhaps even approved of, by Theodoric, who sent him gifts and weapons along with a wife.
 Under the leadership of Remismund, the Suevi would again raid the nearby countries, plundering the lands of Lusitania and the Conventus Asturicense, whilst still fighting Gallaeci tribes like the Aunonenses, who refused to submit to Remismund.
-In 468 they managed to destroy part of the walls of Conimbriga, in Lusitania, which was sacked and then mostly abandoned after the inhabitants fled or were taken back to the north as slaves.
+In 468 they managed to destroy part of the walls of Conímbriga, in Lusitania, which was sacked and then mostly abandoned after the inhabitants fled or were taken back to the north as slaves.
 The next year they captured Lisbon, which was surrendered by its leader, Lusidio.
 He later became ambassador of the Suevi to the Emperor.
 The end of the chronicle of Hydatius in 468 doesn't let us know the later fate of Remismund.

 The Suevi probably remained mostly pagan until an Arian missionary named Ajax, sent by the Visigothic king Theodoric II at the request of the Suebic unifier Remismund, converted them in 466 and established a lasting Arian church which dominated the people until their conversion to Catholicism in the 560s.